 Economics of happiness

-Howley, P. and Knight, S. (2021) Staying down with the Joneses: Neighbourhood differences in the well-being effects of unemployment, Work, Employment and Society, (ABDC A rated, ABS 4).
+Howley, P. and Knight, S. (2021) Staying down with the Joneses: Differences in the psychological cost of unemployment across neighbourhoods, Work, Employment and Society, (ABDC A rated, ABS 4).

 Howley, P., Waqas, M., Moro, M., Delaney, L. and Heron, T. (2020) It's not all about the economy stupid!
 Immigration and self-reported well-being in England.
 Work, Employment and Society, 1-18 (A ABDC, 4 ABS).

 Ocean, N., Howley, P. and Ensor, J. (2019) Lettuce Be Happy: A longitudinal UK Study on the relationship between fruit and vegetable consumption and well-being.
 Social Science and Medicine, 335-345 (4 ABS).

 Howley, P. (2017) Less money or better health?
 Evaluating individuals’ willingness to make trade-offs using life satisfaction data.
 Journal of Economic Behaviour and Organisation, 135-53-65 (A* ABDC rated, 3* ABS).

 Howley, P., Dillon, E., Heanue, K. and Meredith, D. (2017) Worth the risk?
 The behavioural path to well-being.
 Journal of Agricultural Economics 68, 534-552 (A ABDC rated, 3* ABS).

 Howley, P., O Neill, S. and Atkinson, R. (2015) Who needs good neighbours?
 Environment and Planning A, 47, 939-956 (A* ABDC rated, 4 ABS).

 Key working papers in the Economics of Happiness area